EirikSoevik/FLEA/README.md

-#Fish Locomotion Extraction Analysis
+# Fish Locomotion Extraction Analysis

-AI is used to automatically extract the outline of fish from input videos, after which a midline is extracted and subsequently analysed.

-##Input:
+FLEA is a tool allowing scientists to extract midlines from videos of swimming fish using deep learning.
+This is done by finding the fish outline, extracting the midlines and analysing the results.
+AI is used to automatically extract the outline.

+## Input:
 - video of fish swimming.
 Must be filmed from above, and move along the x-axis.

-##Output:
+## Output:
 - frequency spectrum using FFT, with dominating frequency
 - travelling index
-- midline movement for a _ set of 20 points, in time and space
+- midline movement for a predetermined set of 20 points, in time and space (size can be changed)

-##Features:
+## Features:
 - Deep learning using Detectron2, which is MetaAI's state of the art deep learning network.
 - CUDA compatible - utilize your graphics card to greatly reduce computation time.
 In the authors own case, training of a model was 17 times faster with the GPU than with CPU
 - CPU compatible - for those who can't or don't want to spend the time optimizing for GPU support
 -

+## Planned improvements
+- added mass identification, so that locomotion can be decomposed into two parts, one from the added mass and one without

+## Use

+1. Use inference.py to find segmentation masks for each frame
+2. Use midline_extraction.py to extract the midlines from each frame
+3. Use midline_analysis.py to analyse the midlines